 Tuff Cord, a synthetic nylon stringing material, certainly lives up to its name.
 It has a distinctive crispness to the fiber that creates a very unique knot.
 Unlike C-Lon and Chinese Knotting Cord, Tuff Cord has a well-delineated knot.
 We recommend Tuff Cord for laddering wrap bracelets, as the tight weave of Tuff Cord allows for the passing of two threads through the bead without the use of needles.
 One of its greatest attributes is that it will not stretch!
-We carry three sizes of Tuff Cord, but it became too difficult to source consistently, and so we have stopped carrying it.
+We once carried three sizes of Tuff Cord, but it became too difficult to source consistently, and so we have stopped carrying it.
 We're keeping this information available for the time being for anyone who has already purchased and needs the info!

 .274mm (.0108”), sold on 98-yard spools.